 Investor-State Dispute Settlement

 Sri Lanka signed a Bilateral Investment Treaty (BIT) with the United States in 1991.
-Over the past ten years, according to the United Nations, two investment disputes in Sri Lanka have involved foreign investors: 1) a dispute between Deutsche Bank and Ceylon Petroleum Corporation regarding an oil hedging agreement, concluded with the proceeding being decided in favor of Deutsche Bank; and 2) an arbitration involving British and local investors (with the Attorney General as respondent) regarding a tourism development project that concluded in 2020 with the ICSID tribunal dismissing the $20 million claim for failure to prove the claim.
+Over the past ten years, according to the United Nations, two investment disputes in Sri Lanka have involved foreign investors: 1) a dispute between a major European bank and the national Ceylon Petroleum Corporation regarding an oil hedging agreement, concluded with the proceeding being decided in favor of the foreign bank; and 2) an arbitration involving British and local investors (with the Attorney General as respondent) regarding a tourism development project that concluded in 2020 with the ICSID tribunal dismissing the $20 million claim for failure to prove the claim.

 International Commercial Arbitration and Foreign Courts